top of page

 Nelson’s Railtown before the highway interchange

-Photos of Nelson’s Railtown neighborhood prior to the construction of the Highway 3A-6 interchange in the early 1970s are inexplicably scarce.
-But here are a few.
+Photos of what is now called Nelson’s Railtown neighborhood prior to the construction of the Highway 3A-6 interchange in the early 1970s are inexplicably scarce.

-The first photo was taken by Ellis Anderson sometime in the 1960s, and shows many of those lost features.
+The next photo was taken by Ellis Anderson sometime between 1963 and 1969, and shows many of those lost features.
 (The bridge in the background, built in 1957, was painted orange in 1969-70.)

 Here is a key to what’s since disappeared and what’s still there.

-The second photo was taken a few years later (the bridge is now orange) and published in an unidentified magazine.
+The photo below was taken circa 1969-71 (the bridge is now orange) and published in an unidentified magazine.
 It shows several empty lots where there were once buildings.
-One of the remaining homes was only torn down in the last few years.
+One of the remaining homes was only torn down sometime between 2010 and 2018.

-Between the time the two photos were taken, several homes were demolished and replaced with the building now home to Pacific Northwest Garden Supply and Kootenay Woodstoves.
+Between the time the two photos were taken, several homes were demolished and replaced with Bee Building Supply, which is now home to Pacific Northwest Garden Supply and Kootenay Woodstoves.

 Due to how much the trees have grown up, it’s difficult to impossible to take a comparison photo today from the same angle.
 At least my efforts were unsuccessful.

-Greg Scott found this fascinating ad in the Nelson Daily News of March 27, 1969, inviting bids to demolish seven buildings in the neighbourhood.
+Greg Scott found this fascinating ad in the Nelson Daily News of March 27, 1969, inviting bids to demolish seven buildings in the neighbourhood to make way for the new building supply.

-Another interesting note about the Anderson photo at top is that it shows the back of the Royal Hotel and Oddfellows block.
+Another interesting note about the Anderson photo on this page is that it shows the back of the Royal Hotel and Oddfellows block.
 (The latter name has long since fallen out of use, but it’s the building now home to Dr. Matt Ospechook and Comishin and Astle accountants.)
 It’s surprising to see so many windows at the rear.

 Additions to both buildings have covered up most of those rear windows.
 The Royal’s backside is wrapped up in a concrete cocoon (this is the squash club — read Stephen Harris’ comment below), while only a few windows peek out from atop the Oddfellows block.
 Here’s what the buildings look like today from behind.